Parking at Sacramento State

 If a parking permit is lost or stolen, please report the loss to University Transportation & Parking Services (UTAPS).
 UTAPS will record the parking permit as lost or stolen and will enforce the parking permit as such.
 UTAPS does not replace lost or stolen parking permits.
 Upon reporting a lost or stolen parking permit, UTAPS may authorize the purchase of a replacement parking permit.
 It is a violation to display a lost, stolen, or counterfeit parking permit and may result in a parking citation being issued and/or other Sacramento State correction action.

-Visitors may purchase daily parking permits from one of the daily permit machines located in student lots 1, 7, 8, 9, 5th floor of Parking Structure I, 3rd floor of Parking Structure II, 3rd floor of Parking Structure III, both Visitor Information Booths or at the UTAPS office.
+Visitors may purchase daily parking permits from one of the daily permit machines located in student lots 1, 7, 8, 9, 5th floor of Parking Structure I, 3rd floor of Parking Structure II, 3rd floor of Parking Structure III or at the UTAPS office.
 Visitors may also utilize timed parking spaces for short-term visits.
 If you need additional information, please visit the Sacramento State Visitor Information Center in Sacramento Hall which is normally staffed Monday - Friday, 8:00 am - 5:00 pm.
-Visitor Information Booths are located at the Esplanade and on State University Drive, South near College Town Drive.
+Visitor Information Booths are located on State University Drive near Sacramento Hall and on College Town Drive near the Alumni Center.
 Please see our homepage for operational hours.

 Bicycles are permitted on all campus roadways.
 Bicycles are not permitted on walking paths and sidewalks.
-For your convenience, Sacramento State offers a bicycle parking compound on campus.
-The use of the bicycle parking compound is free of charge.
-The bicycle compound is located adjacent to the Guy West Bridge on the east side of campus and is normally staffed Monday - Thursday from 7:00 am to 11:00 pm and Friday from 7:00 am to 5:00 pm when Fall and Spring semester classes are in session.
-Although the bicycle compound is staffed to help deter theft, bicycles parked in the compound are parked at the owner's risk.
-Bicycle lockers are available for a fee through the Peak Adventures Office in the University Union.
+For your convenience, Sacramento State offers three staffed bicycle parking compound on campus.
+The use of the bicycle parking compounds is free of charge.
+Although the bicycle compounds are staffed to help deter theft, bicycles parked in the compounds are parked at the owner's risk.
+Bicycle lockers are available for a fee through the Peak Adventures Office in The WELL.
 For additional information, please contact UTAPS at (916) 278-PARK to obtain a bicycle brochure.

 Public Safety will assist you with vehicle lockouts, dead batteries, lost and found and theft reports, as well as emergency situations.
 Please call (916) 278-6851 for assistance.

-The Hornet Express Night Shuttle is a demand-responsive service transporting the campus community to and from the various locations on campus and to vehicles parked on campus.
+The Hornet Night Shuttle is a demand-responsive service transporting the campus community to and from the various locations on campus and to vehicles parked on campus.
 Night Shuttle service is available Monday-Thursday from dusk until 11:00pm when fall and spring semester classes are in session.
-For Night Shuttle service, please dial x87260 from any campus telephone.
+For Night Shuttle service, please dial x87260 from any campus telephone or 278-7260 from a cell phone.
 The shuttle will typically arrive within 5-10 minutes.

 The recipient of a citation has 21 days from the citation date to pay or appeal a citation (CVC 40215).
 If payment or an appeal is not received within 21 days, a reminder Notice of Delinquent Parking Violation will be mailed to the registered owner of the vehicle.
 There is an additional 14 days from the date of the notice to pay or appeal the citation.
 Failure to pay or appeal the citation by the 14th day after the date of the reminder notice may result in the following actions: